alanchoi00/mtrn4231-klotski-solver/README.md

 **Colour-Based Piece Classification**

-Robust piece classification also posed difficulties due to colour variability, reflections, and shadows on the physical board.
-We addressed this by developing a carefully tuned HSV segmentation pipeline, producing clean masks and consistent grid-level classification across different lighting conditions.
+Robust piece classification also posed difficulties due to colour variability, reflections and shadows on the physical board.
+We addressed this by developing a manual HSV calibration tool, producing clean masks and consistent grid-level classification across different lighting conditions.

 **Motion Planning Reliability**